LucaCappelletti94/zipf/README.rst

 --------------------------------------
 What does it do?
 --------------------------------------
-The zipf package was realized to simplify creations and operations with zipf distributions, like sum, subtraction, mutiplications, divisions, slicing, statical operations such as mean, variance and much more.
+The zipf package was realized to simplify creations and operations with zipf distributions, like sum, subtraction, multiplications, divisions, statical operations such as mean, variance and much more.

 --------------------------------------
 How do I get it?